pnnl/ruleset-checking-tool/docs/section12/Rule12-3.md

 **Notes:**
 1. The rule depends on a new data element being added to the schema: `automatic_controlled_percentage` for the Miscellaneous Equipment object.
+2. Updated to exclude crawl space, plenum or interstitial space on 9/29/2025.

 - **[Back](../_toc.md)**